gcovr/gcovr/doc/source/faq.rst

 exception-only branches will be ignored.
 These are typically arcs from a function call into an exception handler.

-With the :option`gcovr --decisions` option, gcovr parses the source code to extract a ISO 26262 compliant metric for decision coverage.
+With the :option:`gcovr --decisions` option, gcovr parses the source code to extract a ISO 26262 compliant metric for decision coverage.
 This metric can be interpreted as the branch coverage on C/C++-Level.